 Reports of hail larger than 1.25 inches

 Additional Warning Systems

 In addition to the six outdoor warning sirens located throughout the City, each school within the Carroll Independent School District and the Keller Independent School District are equipped with an alert radio that is activated in conjunction with the outdoor warning system, providing another layer of warning coverage for residents and visitors of Southlake.

 Mobile Warning Sirens

 In 2016, the City of Southlake introduced two new mobile warning outdoor sirens to provide an additional layer to our existing comprehensive warning capabilities.
-The sirens are the first of their kind in North Central Texas and are utilized during all major community events.
-These mobile sirens can act as loud speakers and are capable of providing event-specific warnings and information to large gatherings of people.
+The sirens are the first of their kind in North Central Texas and are utilized during all significant community events.
+These mobile sirens can act as loudspeakers and are capable of providing event-specific warnings and information to large gatherings of people.